 The last mentioned problem can only be solved with the representation of instantaneous events.
 For this purpose, the class ntdo:InstantEvent was defined, as being a process that happens in the end of a preceding process so as to form a process sequence, connecting the end of one process with the beginning of the next using the DL agreement operator (≐).
 This operator is used in chains of properties to indicate that the instances to be described are connected.

 It is worth stressing, the difference between the two operators, ≐ and =.
-The former represents a coincidence in the value of two properties, or, in other words, a reference to a very same object, whilst the latter defines a formation rule for a property, which are usually based in property chains [1] as in the case above.
+The former represents a coincidence in the value of two properties, or, in other words, a reference to a very same object, while the latter defines a formation rule for a property, which are usually based in property chains [1] as in the case above.
+In our ontology, we need, for instance, to establish that a certain process ends exactly when another starts; this is denoted by an agreement.

-In accordance with that, we define the following axiom.

-ntdo: InstantEvent equivalentTo biotop:ProcessualEntity

-and (gfo:projectsTo o gfo:hasLeftTimeBoundary ≐

-gfo:projectsTo o gfo:hasRightTimeBoundary) (8)

-and (gfo:projectsTo exactly 1)

-and (ntdo:hasInstant some gfo:TimeBoundary)

-It states that an event will happen in an instant (ntdo:hasInstant) and it will always be the junction of the end of a process and the beginning of the same process, since only one instance of the relation gfo:projectsTo is allowed.

 We now need the definition of an instant to ascribe exactly when a death takes place.
 In order to enable the condition 'instantaneous' (ntdo: hasInstant) to be defined as an exact point in time.
 This can be reached by making instant an event that occurs solely in the right border of its process that it follows , as below:

 ntdo:hasInstant = gfo:projectsTo o gfo:hasRightTimeBoundary (9)